 The Symptoms of Social Cancer

-One of the startling elements present in our modern culture is overt and covert protection of racism.
-It seems as long as you don’t point it out, no one seems to be upset.
+One of the startling elements present in our modern culture is the overt and covert protection of racism.
+No one seems upset as long as you don’t point it out.
 However, once you start to reveal the way it integrates with nationalism and patriotism, that’s when the emotions surface.

 Targeted Nihilistic Tendencies